Ownasaurus/USBtoN64v2/README.md

 - None!

 ## TODO:
-- implement PS4 support (currently in process by myself and Kazon Wilson [kwilson21])
 - discover and fix bugs

 By: Ownasaurus

 ## Special thanks to:
-Kazon Wilson [kwilson21]

 ????? ?????
-[Rainshifter]
+[Rainshifter] for help and support along the whole process Kazon Wilson [kwilson21] for help with Dualshock 4 support ???? ?????
+[Serisium] for help with PCB design and understanding the STM32 hardware Jeff Longo [?????] for help with PCB design and 3D case design